 Parth Samthaan Birthday Special!
-Erica Fernandes Or Niti Taylor, Who Makes BEST Jodi With Parth?
+Erica Fernandes Or Niti Taylor, Who Makes The BEST Jodi With Parth?

 There were also reports that Parth and Erica are in relationship.
 It was said that the duo spend a lot of time together on and off-screen.
 The duo was also spotted together at parties and events.
 But the actors have always maintained that they are 'just friends' and enjoy each other's company.

-Who do you think makes the BEST pair with the birthday boy Parth - Niti Or Erica?
+Who do you think makes the BEST pair with the birthday boy Parth - Niti or Erica?
 Hit the comment box to share your views.

 Kasautii Zindagii Kay 2 Actors Wish Parth